uwent/ag-vdifn/README.md

 # install packages
 pnpm install

-# or update packages to latest - be sure to test compatibility after updates
+# or update packages to latest - be sure to test for breaking changes after updates
 pnpm up --latest
 ```

-## Setup
+## Initial Setup

 1. Install core dependencies listed above.
 2. Install ruby gems with `bundle install` and node packages with `pnpm install`